Exegesis

-However the scriptures says,
+However, the scriptures say,

 1 Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils;